ad-freiburg/esa2018-experiment/BLOGPOST.md

 **The bottom line:
 Peer review is a very hard and complex problem, but there is still a lot of room for improvement with respect to the current status quo.
 Three key ingredients are: more experiments and more data (treating peer review like a research problem), better knowledge transfer from one PC to the next (implementing what we already know is good), an effective incentive system (promote and reward excellence in this essential part of science).**

+<sup>1</sup> There are other experiments, like the single-blind vs. double-blind comparison at WSDM'17, investigating particular aspects of the reviewing process.